HaxeFoundation/haxe-evolution/proposals/0000-type-matching.md

 ### Type matching in other places

-In any other places except `if`, `while` conditions and `switch` cases and guards type matching should not be allowed.
+Type matching should not be allowed in any other places except `if`, `while` conditions and `switch` cases and guards.
 ```haxe
 var isIndie = developer is Indie;       //Simple `is` allowed.
 var isIndie = developer is indie:Indie; //Error: type matching is not allowed here.